Rock Creek Campus

 Introduces programmable logic controller (PLC) programming.
 Includes PLC components, architecture, execution cycle, data file type and management, variable monitoring, and basic programming instructions.
 Prerequisite: MT 121 or MT 121A or instructor permission.

 MT 132.
-Programmable Logic Controller Application In Mechatronics.
+Programmable Logic Controller Application in Mechatronics.
 3 Credits.

 Introduces the specific programmable logic controller (PLC) hardware and software used by the program-specific mechatronics systems, including motor-driven and pneumatic components.
 Applies PLC instructions to control mechatronic robots.
 Prerequisites: MT 163, MT 177, and (MT 131 or ELT 126).